Animal-and-Food-Genomics-Group/.github/README.md

-## Animal and Food Genomics group @ Univesrity of Bologna
+## Animal and Food Genomics group @ University of Bologna

 See our group [website](https://site.unibo.it/animal-and-food-genomics/en/)